AvionosLLC/cacheable-renditions/README.md

 ## Installation

-Add the bundle as a dependency to an existing AEM project:
+Add the bundle as a Maven dependency to an existing project's OSGi bundle `pom.xml`:

 ```xml
 <dependency>